-- Source the honey bees for the hive. - Observation Hive: The honey bee colony should be carefully selected to include a small nucleus of honey bees (with a gentle disposition) and a hygienic, marked queen. - Top Bar or Traditional Hive: The honey bee package should be carefully selected for gentle disposition and include a hygienic, marked queen.
-See Top Bar Hive Guide for more information. - Ensure you have the correct number of frames and foundation for your hive. - Ensure hive and all equipment is in good order before installing the bees. - A package of honey bees can be used instead of a starter colony when implementing the Top Bar or Langstroth Hive grants. - Install the honey bees into the selected hive.
+- Source the honey bees for the hive. - Observation Hive: The honey bee colony should be carefully selected to include a small nucleus of honey bees (with a gentle disposition) and a hygienic, marked queen. - Traditional Lanstroth Hive: The honey bee package should be carefully selected for gentle disposition and include a hygienic, marked queen. - Ensure you have the correct number of frames and foundation for your hive. - Ensure hive and all equipment is in good order before installing the bees. - A package of honey bees can be used instead of a starter colony when implementing the Langstroth Hive. - Install the honey bees into the selected hive.
 See Installation of Honey Bees video for more information.